Mangutov89/friday-project-mockup/README.md

 * As a writer I would like to be able to rent out a private office for about 2-3 months.
 That way I can have a private space to myself to get the best out of my writing.

-* As a programmer I would like to be able to rent a desk for a month while I am in town for business and be around positive people thats when I get the most work done.
+* As a programmer I would like to be able to rent a desk for a month while I am in town for business and be around positive people that's when I get the most work done.

 * As a day trader I want to be in a area where I have spacious room and near friendly people because I would like to talk to people in between when I do my trades.
 It makes me feel less lonely.